 There are psychometric instruments which measure aspects of creativity, some measuring capacity or, more specifically, the relationship of creativity to IQ.
 For instance, the creative reasoning task independently scores convergent and divergent thinking.
-Others, such as KAI, the Kirton Adaption-Innovation Inventory (Kirton, 1989, pp.31-6) and the innovation potential indicator (IPI), measure cognitive styles rather than capacity for creativity, problem solving and innovation (TrainingZone, 2007).
+Others, such as KAI, the Kirton Adaption-Innovation Inventory (Kirton, 1989, pp.31–6) and the innovation potential indicator (IPI), measure cognitive styles rather than capacity for creativity, problem-solving and innovation (TrainingZone, 2007).
 An underlying assumption of KAI is that the measure relates to an individual’s preferred strategies in change, creativity, problem-solving and decision-making.
 Traits of cognitive style, as measured by KAI, appear early in life and are largely stable.
 KAI measures an individual’s style preference along a dimension from adaptive to innovative.
 While adaptors contribute stability, order and continuity, innovators provide a break with the past, are future-orientated and engage with uncertainty.
 Innovators are perceived by adaptors as rocking the boat, being abrasive, impractical and undisciplined, while adaptors are more positively perceived by innovators as conforming, traditional and practical.

-While the cognitive style of the change agent may be somewhere along the adaptor-innovator dimension, it is clear that the task also requires empathy, insight, patience and excellent communication skills in order to engage with a dominant culture.
+While the cognitive style of the change agent may be somewhere along the adaptor–innovator dimension, it is clear that the task also requires empathy, insight, patience and excellent communication skills in order to engage with a dominant culture.
 IPI is designed around four groups of constructs: